Episodes

 9. Chaos Comes to Walnut Street

-The hurricanes of World History blow a French equestrian circus company all the way to Philadelphia, and the Walnut Street Theatre is born.
+The hurricanes of World History blow a French equestrian circus company all the way to Philadelphia.
+The Walnut Street Theatre is born.

 Episode page